ogfreakus/SpeedFN-Staff/StaffGuide.md

   - Read #staff-guide
 - Dont ignore members in chat trying to get help.
 - Use common sense
-- Always be nice to everyone
+- If the servers are not working, tell them that they should be up soon, and try to stop them from spamming
-  - No matter what
+- Always be active.
 - **PLEASE BE ACTIVE**

 #### SR roles
 - Staff Manager: **Cody**

-  - The staff managers's job is to be on top of staff to make sure they are doing their job correctly.
-They are also making sure that all staff are [following the activity rules mentioned above] They also can promote or demote you too.
+  - The job of staff manager is to keep all the staff memebers from doing stuff incorrectly.
+This means by demoting you if you did something that the admins didn't think was good or something to that effect.
+Keep in mind that a promote or demote can happen at any time without warning, so please be active in the chat.

 - Head of recruitment: **SkyJumper**
   - Head of recruitment's job is to employ people for helping SpeedFN and managing applications.